EstebanBorai/fcc-product-landing-page/README.md

 # fcc-product-landing-page
 🏕 freeCodeCamp's Product Landing Page Project - Part of the "Responsive Web Design Certification"

+**NOTE: This project layout is based on Spotify's website layout.**

 ### Development
 To run this project locally in your machine, you will need to run the following commands from your terminal/console application.
 ```